Curriculum - what do we teach?

 We teach the vast majority of our English lessons through a high quality text.
 Where possible, other curriculum subjects are linked so that pupils learn to fully understand and become immersed in the text.

 We teach a lot of our writing skills through 'Talk for Writing.'
 You can see examples of Talk for Writing by clicking on the tab at the top of the page.
+Spelling is taught daily and children are expected to practice spellings at home.

 We teach maths through a learning system called Maths Makes Sense and through resources from White Rose Maths.
 Children develop skills in arithmetic, data handling, geometry and reasoning.
 Partner teaching gives pupils opportunities to explain and deepen understanding of key areas of maths.
 To find out more click here or on the 'Video Guides for Parents' tab at the top of this page.